 It would help if you also considered that today’s applicants want to know that they’ll be able to use their creativity and skill sets to further the agency’s mission.
 Gone are the days of shutting down new ideas from a young officer or telling them they need to get some experience under their belt before offering a different way of doing something.
 While there is a little truth to this, shame on those who don’t embrace new ideas from newer officers.
 It’s always amazing to watch an agency bypass the talent they have among their ranks to seek answers elsewhere.

 Think about that for a moment.
 Why would a new candidate, or even a newly hired officer, want to work for their agency when their growth was stunted due to an archaic culture?

 Tip #3 – Be A Great Resource (Even If They Are Applying Somewhere Else)

 Candidates are looking for a positive experience more than anything.
-The more assistance and help you give someone looking to get into the law enforcement profession, the more inclined they are to gravitate towards your agency.
+The more assistance and help you give someone looking to enter law enforcement, the more inclined they are to gravitate toward your agency.

 We need this thinking in law enforcement.
 So answer those questions from people who may not even be applying with you.
 Show you care about the profession so much that you want to make sure anyone wanting to join it has a great impression of you.
 This will show the professionalism your organization maintains.